 While still in the industry Stuart also taught in hospitality colleges, beginning a transition to eventual full time involvement with education roles firstly in teaching and eventually in program management, academic leadership, college and campus operations management, quality and risk management, academic services management and leadership in student services and administration.
 Stuart roles have also given him exposure to public and private sector education in both vocational and higher education in the UK, Ireland and Australia.

 Stuart holds an HND in Hotel, Catering and Institutional Management from the Bournemouth University a Graduate Certificate in Education from the University of Northampton and a Postgraduate Certificate in Research Methods from Macquarie University.
-Stuart is also completing a PhD focusing on his passion for graduate capabilities for hotel management.
+In January 2022 Stuart submitted his PhD thesis focusing on capabilities necessary for entry level employment in hospitality.

 Auld, C., Allen, V., Flynn, A-M., Hill, M., James, B., McMorran, V., Menge, A., Petrov, L. & Wiggins, S. (2017).
 Private higher education providers: Push and pull factors.
 TEQSA 2017 Annual Conference